 The castle in the community of Callian, in the Provence area in France, is private property.
-During the month of june 2011, it has (partly) been open to the public to visit an exposition of sculptures.
+During the month of June 2011 it was (partly) been open to the public to visit an exposition of sculptures.

 Life and works

-It is for the first time these sculptures, made by autodidact sculpor Henry Brifaut (1905-1995), have been presented to the general public.
+It was the first time these sculptures, made by autodidact sculpor Henry Brifaut (1905-1995), were presented to the general public.

-In 1966 Henry Brifaut bought the castle in Callian, which was unhabited since 1793.
-The building had suffered from fire and looting and needed a lot of restoration, a project Brifaut himself undertook.
-He has been doing this restoration from 1966 untill 1977, while he already was in het sixties and seventies.
+In 1966 Henry Brifaut bought the castle in Callian, which was un-inhabited for a long time.
+The building had suffered from fire and looting and needed a lot of restoration, a project Brifaut undertook himself.
+He has been active in restoring the site from 1966 until 1977, while he already was in his sixties and seventies.

-The some 500 sculptures of people, animals and various creatures, Brifaut has made, have been integrated into the terraces and inner courts of the castle, together constituting a visionary environment, as the organisers of the exposition say on the website which promotes the exposition.
+For the exposition the some 500 sculptures of people, animals and various creatures made by Brifaut, were integrated into the terraces and inner courts of the castle, in this way together forming a "visionary environment", as the organizers of the exposition said on the website which promoted the exposition (website not available anymore).

 scene of the exterior of the castle, with some sculptures

 picture from the website that promoted the exposition.

 * Folder about Callian with the story of the castle and Brifaut's activities